-The next-gen Mitsubishi Outlander will have bigger dimensions, and feature a bolder, completely new design, thanks to a new design language.
+The next-gen Mitsubishi Outlander will have bigger dimensions, and feature a bolder and completely new look, thanks to a new design language.
 Remarkable interior refinements will also be seen in the next-gen model and Mitsubishi says that its upcoming mid-size SUV will be the quietest and best-equipped model ever sold in the USA.

 The Mitsubishi Outlander, or any Mitsubishi, may not be the car when you think of global best-sellers.
 But the fact is that the Mitsubishi Outlander PHEV is the world’s best-selling plug-in hybrid electric vehicle and is the lone bright spot for the company in the European market.
 The question now is that can Mitsubishi repeat the success with the next-gen Outlander?